Cranberry Stains - Cranberry Stain Removal

 Please note though that ammonia and vinegar, because one is an alkali and the other an acid, will neutralize one another, so thoroughly rinse the alcohol/vinegar solution before trying the ammonia solution.

-Please note that this solution detergent solution may be milder on your carpet than the alcohol/vinegar solution, so you may want to try it first.
+Please note that this detergent solution may be milder on your carpet than the alcohol/vinegar solution, so you may want to try it first.

 You may also find this video on how to remove fruit juice stains from carpet helpful.